 Though we were shattered and just wanted to go to bed, Edie and Mabel were wide-awake.
 We’d picked up some take away on the way home so we let them play while we had food, then started our bedtime routine at around 9.15 and thankfully, they went straight down and stayed asleep till 6.30am.

 Between coming back from holiday and the clocks changing, they started to wake that little bit earlier.
 I couldn’t really complain about getting up at 6 when they slept for 11 hours though.
 Once the clocks changed however, it’s sorted them out and we’re back to 7am till 7pm again.

 This was such a long post to write but I’ve tried to cover everything that I questioned before we went away.
-To make things easier, I’ve made a downloadable packing list, which if you haven’t already you can get by clicking here.
 I’m sure that some people would add lots more to it but these were the things we took and there wasn’t once that I thought ‘damn it I’m missing x, y or z.’